lnfteles/lnfteles.github.io/_pages/about.md

 ---

 I am an undergraduate student of Applied Mathematics at the University of São Paulo in Brazil.
-My main research interests currently are Functional Analysis and Operator Theory.
-That being said I'm very much open to explore any other math-related area.
+My main research interest currently is Functional Analysis.
+In particular, Banach Space Theory and Operator Theory.
+That being said I'm very much interested in exploring other math-related areas.